lolandese/lolandese.github.com/data.md

 ## Other

-- In good physical condition and non-smoker.
+- In good health.
+Non-smoker.
 - Internationally orientated.
 Lived both in Holland (childhood and education) and Italy (adulthood till present).
 Traveled many places for work and pleasure.
-- Strong social, training and presentation skills.
+- Experience based social and presentation skills.
 - Married.
 Italian wife.

 <a href="/" title="Home"><b><< PREV</b></a> &#124; <a href="/work.html" title="Work"><b>NEXT >></b></a>